Listen to the full sermon.

 Revelation 21:5-8 Then He who sat on the throne said, “Behold, I make all things new.”
 And He said to me, “Write, for these words are true and faithful.”
 And He said to me, “It is done!
 I am the Alpha and the Omega, the Beginning and the End.
 I will give of the fountain of the water of life freely to him who thirsts.
 He who overcomes shall inherit all things, and I will be his God and he shall be My son.
 But the cowardly, unbelieving, abominable, murderers, sexually immoral, sorcerers, idolaters, and all liars shall have their part in the lake which burns with fire and brimstone, which is the second death.”

 In this verse in verse 8 the writer gives this negative list to show the positive change in identity when we receive Jesus, the good seed.
 It reveals God’s will.
-God’s will is not fearfulness, but faith.
-It is not distortion, but truth.
-Nor murder, but life.
-Not sexual chaos, but wholeness.
-It is not mysticism, but relationship.
-Nor deception, but the fullness of His Truth. it is idolatry, but an encounter with the living God.
+God’s will is not fearfulness, but faith; not distortion, but truth; not murder, but life; not sexual chaos, but wholeness; not mysticism, but relationship; not idols, but encounter with the living God; not deception, but the fullness of His Truth.

 He who overcomes is the one who believes and receives Jesus.
-We have His identity, His name, His seed, His fruit and His Kingdom.
+He who overcomes is the wheat.
+When we receive Jesus we are identified with Him.
+We have His name.
+We have